 The Jackson Safety Ultra Lightweight Hlx100 Insight welding helmet features four independent sensors with lithium batteries, strategically positioned to minimize the risk of jamming during welding.

 Design: This ADF helmet has a viewing area of 3.94 in.
 X 2.36 In.
-It offers an unobstructed view during all stages of the welding process, without requiring the hood to be lifted.
+It offers an unobstructed view throughout the welding process, without requiring the hood to be lifted.

-Clean View: With shades ranging from 9 to 13, this helmet features easy-to-use digital controls and sensitivity and delay settings for various activities and times, allowing welders to enjoy visibility and improved colour recognition.
+Clean View: With shades ranging from 9 to 13, this helmet features easy-to-use digital controls and sensitivity and delay settings for various applications and conditions, allowing welders to enjoy improved visibility and colour recognition.

-Protecting the eyes of energy users while welding or grinding, this product is efficient and economical, as it meets ANSI Z87.1-2010 standards and is certified to CSA standards.
+Protecting the eyes of energy users while welding or grinding, this product is efficient and economical, meeting ANSI Z87.1-2010 standards and being certified to CSA standards.
 Fab number 46 101.

 Specifications